CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Command-Line-Overview.md

 #### CLI Configuration

-The CLI commands enable the network administrator to configure and manage the CLI component.
+The `netq config cli` commands enable the network administrator to configure and manage the CLI component.
 These commands enable you to add or remove CLI (essentially enabling/disabling the service), start and restart it, and view the configuration of the service.

 {{<notice note>}}
 Commands apply to one device at a time, and are run from the switch or host where the CLI is run.